Open-EO/openeo.org/documentation/1.0/python/index.md

 ModuleNotFoundError: No module named 'openeo'
 ```

-Now that the installation was successfully finished, we can now connect to openEO compliant back-ends.
+Now that the installation was successfully finished, we can connect to openEO compliant back-ends.
 In the following chapters we quickly walk through the main features of the Python client.

 ## Exploring a back-end